 Some of our customers still see water at some air nozzles, air tools, and ventures and this baffles them.
 This water is created from the Joule-Thomson Effect.
 As compressed air rapidly expands, a cooling effect takes place.
 Condensation will occur if the temperature of the cooling effect is lower than the dew point of the compressed air.
 The only way to completely eliminate the moisture from the compressed air is to reduce the dew point to the appropriate level.
 This can be accomplished through additional mechanical means.
 Read on…

-The types of dryers used to to lower the dew point or relative humidity of compressed air:
+The types of dryers you can buy that are used to to lower the dew point or relative humidity of compressed air:

 This type of drying provides around a 38° dew point by refrigerating the compressed air.
 It condenses the moisture and then coalesces those water droplets to form bigger heavier droplets.
 It is like the water that forms on the outside of a cold beer mug.
 Then gravity does its job by pulling the cooled condensed moisture down into an integrated moisture trap.
 This moisture is then removed through an automated drain.
 Refrigerated Dryers are used in 95% of compressed air installations.
 They are very common in the manufacturing, sandblasting, and automotive industries.